ssadedin/bpipe/docs/Guides/Configuration.md

-To help solve this type of "meta configuration" problem, Bpipe provides a special configuration file option with unique behaviour: the "bootstrap" configuration, which is named `bpipe.bootstrap.config`.
+To help solve this type of "meta configuration" problem, Bpipe provides a special configuration file option with unique behaviour: the "bootstrap" configuration, which is named `bpipe.bootstrap.config`, and must be located in the same directory as your main pipeline file.
 This file is unique in that:

 - it is loaded before any other configuration files
 - any `libs` defined in the bootstrap configuration are then available to the other